Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 ### Create an attribute sub-group

 Create an attribute sub-group to organize the attributes in special groups, for instance depending on product-related categories.
+When creating a sub-group of a group that already contains attributes, all contained attributes will be moved to first sub-group.

 #### Prerequisites